unnamed44/TDM/README.md

    place the resulting folder in `Tera-proxy\bin\node_modules\`

-3. Double click ont the file npm_install.bat in TDM folder
+3. Double click on the file npm_install.bat in TDM folder

 ## Optional data (for dev)